alffox/around-the-world/README.md

 All APIs have been used for demo, non-commercial purposes.
 You may read more here: https://github.com/alffox/around-the-world-jquery#api--credit

+## How to run the app?

+Clone the git repo on your local machine and open the index.html file with a browser.

 ## Purpose of this project

 Back in late 90's when having an internet connection was not always possible, I used to get to know people from all over the world through paper letters.
 At a point, I decided to ask each of my penpals to draw a flag of the country they were writing from and send it back to me.
 Eventually, after collecting all of them, I could get a huge poster, hanging on my room's wall, showing me the colors of the world I was in touch with.
 This project is inspired by those times.